guinetn/basecamp/assets/books/dotnet/language/garbage_collector.md

 # GARBAGE COLLECTOR

+.NET’s Garbage Collector (GC) implements many performance optimizations.
+One of them, the generational model assumes that young objects die quickly, whereas old live longer.
+This is why managed heap is divided into three Generations.
+We call them Gen 0 (youngest), Gen 1 (short living) and Gen 2 (oldest).
+New objects are allocated in Gen 0.
+When GC tries to allocate a new object and Gen 0 is full, it performs the Gen 0 cleanup.
+So it performs a partial cleanup (Gen 0 only)!
+It is traversing the object’s graph, starting from the roots (local variables, static fields & more) and marks all of the referenced objects as living objects.

 GC will handle above situations:
 - If program ends GC automatically reclaims all the memory occupied by the objects in the program.
 - GC keeps tracks of all the objects and ensures that each object gets destroyed once.